Recognized By Best Lawyers

-Marty Rabinovitch heads the employment law group at Devry Smith Frank LLP (“DSF”).
-Marty’s practice focuses on representing employers with respect to issues which arise in the workplace.
+Marty Rabinovitch heads the employment law group at Devry Smith Frank LLP (DSF).
+Marty’s practice focuses on representing employees with respect to issues that arise in the workplace.

-He regularly advises employers with respect to drafting employment contracts, discrimination, harassment and workplace violence policies, termination of employees, severance package negotiations, human rights issues, workplace bullying and harassment, disability and employment insurance matters.
+He regularly advises employees with respect to employment contracts, discrimination, harassment and workplace violence issues, termination and constructive dismissal, severance package negotiations, human rights issues, workplace bullying and harassment, disability and employment insurance matters.

 Marty has extensive employment litigation experience.
 He regularly attends at the Superior Court, the Human Rights Tribunal of Ontario and the Ontario Ministry of Labour.
 He has also represented clients at the Canadian Human Rights Commission.